 The airline launched an investigation on what they called a “serious violation”, and even found CCTV footage of the cat swap.
 Aeroflot kicked Mikhail out of their loyalty program and confiscated his air miles.

-Unlike in Kirsty’s case, the general public was more sympathetic with the overweight passenger: “He deserves a medal!
+Unlike in Kirsty’s case, the general public was more sympathetic to the overweight passenger: “He deserves a medal!
 How ridiculous the cat has to weigh a certain amount”, “Can’t believe the airline is fat-shaming him”, “Aww so cute though it’s a violation”…

 Cat lovers were rooting for public protests.
 There were companies offering free yearly supplies of cat food for Viktor.
 Mikhail was offered unlimited taxi rides.
 The Russian parliament member Vladimir Burmatov lobbied with the airline to revise its policy and return Mikhail’s nullified miles.
-The serious matter reached even the Russian president Vladimir Putin, but he decided not to comment on the cat’s situation.
+The serious matter reached even Russian President Vladimir Putin, but he decided not to comment on the cat’s situation.

 Can a plane be too heavy to fly?